xraySMULu/ai-case-study/README.md

 * What technologies would this additional product or service utilize?
 I would leverage advanced AI techniques, such as neural networks and machine learning, to transform and enhance mental health support.

+* Do mental health applications work?
+Recent studies show that mobile mental health applications do not replace therapy but they do complement it [^11].

 * Why are these technologies appropriate for your solution?
 The human element, driven by AI models, neural networks, and data, will be key to this tool's success.